 Specifically, it only needs to have a storage system and any one way to interact with the external world, then it can produce an effective representation.
-Next, we will formally define components that are related to building these representations.
+In the next subsection, we will formally define components that are related to building these representations.
+Before diving into these technical details, it is crucial to illustrate the philosophical implication of these Basic Elements and Basic Operations.